Deprecating Excalidraw Electron in favor of the web version

 .asar file with an added About Excalidraw window.
 The look and feel of the application is almost identical to the web version.

-On macOS, there is now a system-level menu at the top of the application, but since none of the menu actions—apart from Close Window and About Excalidraw—are hooked up to to anything, the menu is, in its current state, pretty useless.
+On macOS, there is now a system-level menu at the top of the application, but since none of the menu actions—apart from Close Window and About Excalidraw—are hooked up to anything, the menu is, in its current state, pretty useless.
 Meanwhile, all actions can of course be performed via the regular Excalidraw toolbars and the context menu.

 We use electron-builder, which supports file type associations.
 By double-clicking an